5/14/2025

 Chief Medical Officer

-patients that we're following up right now is according to the data, we're going into more assessment to be able to talk more into the durability of responses as we go forward.
-However, the high number of CR that we're seeing right now is very encouraging.
-It's actually considered a very strong biomarker for durability.
+Yeah, the patients that we're following up right now is according to the organo criteria when we actually had the assessments for patients based on six and 12 weeks and on and on.
+We keep looking into more assessment to be able to talk more into the durability of responses as we go forward.
+However, the high number of CR that we're seeing right now is very encouraging It's actually, it's considered a very strong biomarker for durability.
 So it's really too early to speak about durability or the degree of follow-up at this stage.

 speaker